Green Drives

 Operating and Maintaining Fleet EVs and EV Charging Infrastructure

-Les Faul, Vice Chair, IACT and Fleet Manager, ComEd
+Les Faul, Acting Chair, IACT / Fleet Manager, ComEd

-Ken Crowley, Superintendent of Fleet Services, Village of Oak Park
+Ken Crowley, Steering Committee, IACT / Superintendent of Fleet Services, Village of Oak Park

 Utility Engagement

-Les Faul, Vice Chair, IACT and Fleet Manager, ComEd
+Les Faul, Acting Chair, IACT and Fleet Manager, ComEd

 Looking Forward: New Technologies and Policies